manosmin/ceid-web/README.md

 Then, you can log-in as any user "X" entering `userXpass` as password, or as admin entering `admin` as password.

+You can show all the available markers by typing "POI" in search box.

 ## Screenshots
 **Sign Up Page**